Gemma-Analytics/ewah/ewah/resources/setting_up_airflow.md

 # upgrade pip
 RUN pip install --user --upgrade pip

-# this step is required to install psycopg2 which is a dependency of ewah
 USER root
+# required to install psycopg2 which is a dependency of ewah
 RUN apt-get update && \
+    apt-get install -y --no-install-recommends \
+    postgresql-server-dev-all gcc
+# required to use git with ssh
-    apt-get install -y --no-install-recommends postgresql-server-dev-all gcc USER airflow
+RUN apt-get install -y --no-install-recommends git USER airflow

+# required to use git with ssh
+RUN mkdir -p ~/.ssh

 # get the requirements, if any, and install them
 COPY ./requirements.txt /opt/airflow/requirements.txt